codio-templates/web-nodejs-project-template/README.md

 Use the Run button (with the "rocketship" icon) to start the current NodeJS file.
 To stop node, press ctrl + c in the terminal.

 ### Debug your Code
-Use the "Debug Current File" on the far right of the top menu bar to launch the debugger targeting the JavaScript file your cursor is in.
+Use the "Debug Current NodeJS File" on the far right of the top menu bar to launch the debugger targeting the NodeJS file your cursor is in.

+Use your browser's built in Developer Tools to debug other web projects such as HTML/CSS.

 ### Reconfigure your Panels for easier development
 Use the **View > Panels** menu on the top tool bar to segment your screen.